 “I insist.”
 Red finished his drink, watching the band while he did so.
 “I’ll pick you up at eight in the morning.
 Or would you rather we start early?”

 “Eight it is,” Red finalized.
 He waved and winked before disappearing in the crowd while the band played the chorus to ‘The Great Escape’.

 Prue sighed, defeated.
 She turned around to see her co-bartender, Ian staring at her with a malicious smile.
 “What?” she asked him grumpily.

 “I knew it,” Ian teased in a sing-song tone.
 “The boss likes you, Ms. Strauss.”

 “He’s just kind.
 And please stop calling me that.”

 “Do you prefer him say it?”

 “Shut up, Ian,” Prue said but not harshly.
 Prue was never harsh.
-She can try but not really.
-Everyone calls her Sweet Prue.
+She could try but not really.
+Everyone called her Sweet Prue.
 She’s petite and gentle in words and actions.
-That’s why everybody likes her.
+That’s why everybody liked her.

 “Do you prefer Mrs. Klein?”
 Ian went on.

 “He let you go for texting.”
 Ian leaned closer to Prue and dropped his voice.
 “Last week Sir Anton suspended me for an hour because my phone beeped!”